 So: I write about my work.
-I try to make this writing as casual as I can, since, having gone to Art School™, my psyche is scarred up worse than Liam Neeson’s Darkman, by prolonged exposure to the self-aggrandizing drivel contemporary artists are trained to write about themselves and their so-called work.
+I try to make this writing as casual as I can, since, having gone to Art School™, certain areas of my mind are badly scarred, due to prolonged exposure to the self-aggrandizing drivel contemporary artists are trained to write about themselves and their ostensible work.
 Maybe one day I’ll find the mental equivalent of Kpop idol plastic surgery, and be able to rehabilitate my relationship to “writing about myself”, free from all that metaphorical scar tissue, but for the time being, I’m fine with how I am, and with how I write.
 If I let the veneer of my humility slip a little, I actually consider myself to be quite a good writer, and think the thoroughbred grant-getters of the Art© world can get lost.
-My goal in writing about my music is to give you a slightly fuller picture of why and how I’m doing what I’m doing - this is mostly because I live in a small town, on an island, on the far western edge of a massive-but-not-very-populous country, and I really just don’t have that many people around to talk to about this kind of stuff.
+My goal in writing about my music is to give you a slightly fuller picture of why and how I’m doing what I’m doing - I’m doing this on a website because I really just don’t have that many people around with whom I can talk about this kind of stuff.
 Perhaps I’m writing into the void - who knows, and who cares?